 The repairing time

 Normally these ulcers will weep before scabbing over a few days later.
 They will completely heal without a scar shortly after this period.
+It's important to remember that cold sores remain very contagious from the first tingle to the time they've completely healed over, so you should take precautions, such as avoiding kissing and not sharing utensils, until the blister has completely healed.

-Although cold sores will only last from eight to twelve days without treatment, the amount of discomfort, and potentially embarrassment, suffered by an individual during this time is well worth trying to reduce or avoid altogether.
+Although cold sores will only last from eight to twelve days without treatment, the amount of discomfort, and potential embarrassment, suffered by an individual during this time is well worth trying to reduce or avoid altogether.

 Buy a tube of Herstat ointment today to see and feel the benefits for yourself.